 C. Add questions

-Questions may be applied to get feedback from the testers upon ending the test.
+Questions may be applied to get feedback from the participants upon ending the test.
 There are many different answer types to choose from.
 We recommend that you start with a combination of:

 5-point scale (also called Likert Scale) + a follow-up question